 Originality and acknowledgement of sources

-Plagiarism is one of the most important threats to scholarly publication quality and academic integrity, and is not acceptable in any way in REPAM.
-Plagiarism may take different forms, from showing someone else’s work as their own, to copying or paraphrasing parts of other studies without proper attribution, or to use research data collected or produced by others without permission and proper attribution.
+Plagiarism, one of the biggest threats to scholarly publication quality and academic integrity, is forbidden in REPAM.
+Plagiarism may take different forms, such as showing someone else’s work as one’s own, copying or paraphrasing parts of other studies without proper attribution, or using research data collected or produced by others without permission and proper attribution.

-REPAM's editors use Turnitin and/or Grammarly softwares to check the manuscripts for plagiarism and text duplication.
-If editors suspect a plagiarism case during the peer review process, they follow the paths set in the COPE’s guidelines.
-If the plagiarism is confirmed, the manuscript will be rejected.
+All manuscripts submitted to REPAM are routinely screened for plagiarism.
+REPAM’s editors use Turnitin to check each manuscript for plagiarism and text duplication.
+If editors suspect plagiarism during the peer review process, they shall follow the guidelines set by the Committee on Publication Ethics (COPE).
+If plagiarism is confirmed, the manuscript will be rejected.

 To retract an article, a notice of retraction will be published.
 This notice of retraction will:

 - include the title and author(s) of the article, the reason for the retraction, and who is retracting the article;

 - be published online and be linked to the online version of the article.

 We encourage authors to make the research data on which their paper is based available either by depositing the data into a public repository or uploading the data and files as supplementary materials with the submission.
 The Registry of Research Data Repositories is available at www.re3data.org.

 Multiple, redundant or concurrent publication